Plasmodium chabaudi

 Plasmodium chabaudi is a parasite of the genus Plasmodium subgenus Vinckeia.
 As in all Plasmodium species, P. chabaudi has both vertebrate and insect hosts.
 The vertebrate hosts for this parasite are rodents.

 Taxonomy

 This species was described in 1965 by Irène Landau.
 It is named after the French parasitologist Alain Chabaud.

 Subspecies

 Two subspecies have been defined: P. chabaudi chabaudi and P. chabaudi adami.

 Genome

 The nuclear genome is 18.8 megabases in size with a karyotype of 14 chromosomes.
 The G+C content is ~23%.
 A genome sequencing project is underway.

 Distribution

-P. chabaudi is found in Africa.
+Plasmodium chabaudi is found in Africa.
 It was first isolated from the blood of a shining thicket rat (Thamnomys rutilans) in the Central African Republic.